 Specialist insurers may be more likely to provide agreed value cover, meaning they will pay the actual amount shown on your policy minus the excess if your ring is lost or stolen.
 This is in comparison with some insurers who may impose a cap or choose to replace your ring at the lowest price they can buy it for at the time of your claim.

 - Additional replacement cover

-If the replacement value of your ring has increased due to changes in the exchange rate or the cost of materials, some specialist insurers will cover you for an additional amount on top of the agreed value, typically an extra 25%, to help cover the difference.
+If the replacement value of your ring has increased due to changes in the exchange rate or the cost of materials, some specialist insurers will cover you for an additional amount on top of the agreed value, typically up to an extra 25%, to help cover the difference.